Ima Robot: Ima Robot

+The song "Sing Boy" is an example of Ebert's self-reflective mantras throughout his songwriting in the band, and dives into the theme that their time being signed was undesired and restrictive of their creative freedom.

 Monument to the Masses

 On September 12, 2006, they released their second album Monument to the Masses, which featured the singles "Creeps Me Out" and "Lovers in Captivity".

+The record contains 12 songs which further dive into self-reflection, with tracks such as "Pouring Pain" and "Happy Annie".
+To further lean into this, the song "Chip Off the Block" was a reprise of a song the band had written more than 5 years prior, and acted as a reflective piece to their more prolific earlier days writing music.

+Alex Ebert is not credited by name in the album's included booklet main credits page.
+Instead of this, he uses the moniker "Edward Sharpe."

 Departure from Virgin Records and post-departure

-In April 2007, the band won their independence from Virgin Records and continued to work unsigned under the management of Alexis Rivera of Echo Park Records.
+In April 2007, the band finally won their independence from Virgin Records and continued to work unsigned under the management of Alexis Rivera of Echo Park Records.
 The song "Gangster" premiered on the band's MySpace on April 15, 2008, with its lyrics posted in a blog entry by the band.
 In 2010 the band announced the upcoming release of their new album, Another Man's Treasure, and released the song "Ruthless" on the Internet.

 Ebert remained frustrated with Virgin, saying in a 2016 interview with Transverso Media that, "pretty unironically I ended up feeling like a robot by the end of the process because of the major label thing."
 During that period, they were being represented by the Werewolf Heart label.

 In June 2008, Lars Vognstrup joined the group, having previously played with Nikolić in the band Junior Senior.
 In 2009, Orpheo McCord (of Edward Sharpe and the Magnetic Zeros and of Fool's Gold), Jason "ComputerJay" Taylor, and Jonas Petri Megyessi joined the band.

 On January 6, 2011, the band played six songs live on KCRW's Morning Becomes Eclectic.
 This was the first time since Monument to the Masses tours that the new band lineup had played live.
-Ima Robot's B-side "Greenback Boogie" from the album Another Man's Treasure has been featured as the theme song of the USA Network legal drama, Suits, since 2011.
+Ima Robot's B-side "Greenback Boogie" from the album Another Man's Treasure was featured as the theme song of the USA Network legal drama, Suits, for its full duration from 2011–2019.

 The band has been inactive since 2011 as its members have been busy with side projects.
 Alex Ebert has stated that he is "still in Ima Robot."

+On March 28, 2025, Ima Robot released a deluxe edition of Another Man's Treasure, featuring the previously unreleased songs "I Don't Know in French", "Gangster", and "Peru".
+Later that year, on October 22, the band announced that their 2006 EP Search and Destroy would be receiving an official re-release on digital platforms and vinyl on November 14.